revanth2805r/revanth2805r/README.md

 <br>
 <p align="center">
   Hi, I'm Revanth, a passionate Web and Mobile Application Developer! <br> <br>
-  🔬 Currently focusing on building a user friendly and exciting projects <br>
+  🔬 I am currently focused on building user-friendly and exciting projects that enhance the overall user experience.<br>
   🎓 Pursuing a B.E in Electronics and Communication <br>
   💻 Enjoy creating solutions with innovative code and learning more about web technology <br>
   📚 I'm currently working on interating AI in web applications <br>